algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 * **Violin plot:** Similar to a boxplot but showing the density estimate.
 Violin plot and boxplot are used to plot a numeric variable against a categorical variable.

 Scatterplot, Hexagonal binning, boxplot are used to compare 2 variables and can also be extended to more variables using the notion of conditioning/facets and facets are easier in seaborn than Matplotlib.
+The concept of conditioning variables in a graphics system was pioneered with Trellis graphics at Bell Labs.